InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/05-logging/index.rst

 Differences begin with generic types.
 Suppose the ``MyComponent`` is generic.
 In this case the ``logger`` name depends on ``T`` and will be ``Namespace.To.The.MyComponent<T>`` where ``T`` is C#-like representation of the type ``T``.
 For example, the name of the ``ILogger<MyComponent<SomeType>>`` will be ``Namespace.To.The.MyComponent<Other.Namespace.To.The.SomeType>``.
-Thus you know exactly which component is the event source and can make right decision looking at an event.
+Thus you know exactly which component is the event source and can make right decision looking at the event.

 .. code-block:: csharp
    :emphasize-lines: 3,5